-Member States shall take the necessary measures to make available information on conditions of entry and stay, including rights and all documentary evidence needed for an application for authorisation for admission as a seasonal worker.
+Member States shall take the necessary measures to make available information on conditions of entry and stay, including rights and all documentary evidence needed for an application for authorisation for the purpose of seasonal work.

-Applications for authorisations for admission as a seasonal worker
+Applications for authorisations for the purpose of seasonal work

 - 1. Member States shall determine whether an application for a seasonal worker permit is to be made by the third-country national and/or by the employer. - 2.
-Member States shall designate the authorities competent to [...] receive and decide on the application for and to issue [...] an authorisation for admission as a seasonal worker. - 3.
+Member States shall designate the authorities competent to receive and decide on the application for and to issue an authorisation for the purpose of seasonal work. - 3.
 The application for a seasonal worker permit shall be submitted in a single application procedure. - 4.
 If required for initial entry, the Member State concerned shall facilitate the obtaining of a long-stay visa by the third-country national whose application for a seasonal worker permit has been accepted.